hari369-cmd/Pynance/README.md

 # What to expect from the code

-The code will calculate a paramter called "$threshold$" and this parameter will lie in the range [-1, 1].
+The code will calculate a parameter called "$threshold$" and this parameter will lie in the range [-1, 1].
 The $threshold$ is calculated as an average of momentum deciding parameters obtained from 7 technical indicators.
 The 7 indicators are as follows:
 1. Moving Average (ma)
 2. Exponential Moving Average (ema)
 3. Moving Average Convergence Divergence (macd)